kmk142789/kmk142789/apps/little_footsteps/vc_issuer/README.md

 - Issues a `DonationReceiptCredential` verifiable credential signed with the Ed25519 key configured for the issuer.

 Each request can provide either `amount` (decimal string, e.g. `"0.05"`) or `amount_minor` (base units such as satoshis or wei).
 Supply `method` with one of `btc`, `eth`, `stripe`, or `paypal`, alongside any transaction metadata you want persisted to the ledger.

+Credential issuance and revocation events are also written to `credential_status.jsonl` so dashboards and auditors can follow the active/revoked state of every Little Footsteps credential without querying Postgres directly.